-Acquired tracheomalacia is a weakness and floppiness of the walls of the windpipe (trachea) that develops after birth.
+Acquired tracheomalacia is a weakness and floppiness of the walls of the windpipe (trachea, or airway).
+It develops after birth.

 See also: Congenital tracheomalacia

-Acquired tracheomalacia is very uncommon.
-Rarely, babies, infants, and adults may develop the condition.
+Acquired tracheomalacia is very uncommon at any age.
 It occurs when normal cartilage in the wall of the windpipe begins to break down.

 A physical examination confirms the symptoms.
 A chest x-ray may show narrowing of the trachea when breathing out.
 Even if the x-ray is normal, it is needed to rule out other problems.

 A procedure called a laryngoscopy is used to diagnose the condition.
 This procedure allows the otolaryngologist (ear, nose, and throat doctor, or ENT) to see the structure of the airway and determine how severe the problem is.

 - Magnetic resonance imaging (MRI)

 The condition may improve without treatment, but people with tracheomalacia must be monitored closely when they have respiratory infections.